modishre/lunarlandingproj/README.md

 ## Project Overview

-In this project, a DQN agent is trained to play the Lunar Lander game using reinforcement learning.
+In our project, a DQN agent is trained to play the Lunar Lander game using reinforcement learning.
 The agent is built using PyTorch and utilizes experience replay and a target network to stabilize learning.

 ### Key Features: